pmeeny/CI-MS3-FootballMemories/TESTING.md

 ## Feature 2 Footer
 ### User Story 2_1
-- User Story 2.1: As an admin/regular user I can view the footers social icons(twitter, facebook, instagram, pinterest, snapchat) and the relevant website opens in a new tab when clicked
+- User Story 2.1: As an admin/regular user I can view the footers social icons(Twitter, facebook, instagram, pinterest, snapchat) and the relevant website opens in a new tab when clicked
 ### Test case steps 2_1
 1.